cknight/kvSpeedCheck/README.md

 * PlanetScale
 * Upstash Redis

-The primary goal is to measure latency of requests between the databases and analyse their features, characteristics,etc.  All requests are sent from this Fresh application running on Deno Deploy.
-Deploy was chosen as the edge function provider as it is the only one (currently) which can run KV.
+The primary goal is to measure latency of requests for operations sent to the databases and analyse their features, characteristics, performance, etc.  All database requests are sent from this Fresh application running on Deno Deploy.
+Deploy was chosen as the edge function provider as it is the only one (currently) which can access KV.

 ## Environment variables needed
 * UPSTASH_REDIS_URL